This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 3. Stay over Sunday

-Many hotels receive Friday and Saturday night accommodation bookings from leisure travelers and Monday to Friday bookings from their business travelers, so there can be a void on Sunday nights meaning possible cheap accommodation..
+Many hotels receive Friday and Saturday night accommodation bookings from leisure travelers, and Monday to Friday bookings from their business travelers.

 4. Stay mid-week

-In certain locations like Las Vegas, avoiding the peak Friday and Saturday night periods is a strategic way to find cheap hotel accommodation – so avoid the big cities over a weekend if possible.
+In certain locations like Las Vegas, avoiding the peak Friday and Saturday night periods is a strategic way to find cheap hotel accommodation.
+If you stay from Tuesday – Thursday, you can find cheaper rates than staying Friday – Monday.

-We’re stunned by how much the prices for accommodation can rise on the weekend – some places triple.
+We’re stunned by how much the prices for accommodation can rise on the weekend – some places it can triple in price.

 5. Travel in the shoulder-season